AishwaryaAtWork/NewsTalker/README.md

 # NewsTalker
-A daily news appliication in which you can search news by a AI bot.
+A daily news appliication in which you can search news by an AI bot.